stefanlaza/CV/README.md

 - Led team of 8 engineers building FinTech solutions for claims, invoices, and warranty systems
 - Migrated monolithic systems to microservices on AWS, improving deployment speed by 60%
 - Reduced invoice processing time by 97% (from 30 days to 1 day), saving 200+ hours monthly
-- Developed micro-frontends with React.js, Node.js, Spring Boot, and Go
+- Developed microservices with React.js, Node.js, Spring Boot, and Go
 - Implemented custom MFA solution using Java and Spring Security
 - Integrated European Car Catalog APIs for warranty validation
 - Managed CI/CD pipelines with Kubernetes, Docker, and Kafka